Location: 11661 State Park Rd, Athens

 Several mounds and ancient fortifications were found in this area by early settlers telling us that the Adena Indians once lived here.
 In more recent history, this was home to the powerful Shawnee Nation until the Treaty of Greenville forced them to abandon their lands in southern Ohio.

-Activities: Hunting, fishing, hiking and horseback trails, swimming, boating.
+Activities: Hunting, mountain biking, fishing, hiking and horseback trails, swimming, boating.